richardwei6/berkeley-ai-hackathon-2025/README.md

 - Car crashes
 - People collapsing (e.g., fainting, seizures, medical emergencies)

-When an emergency is detected, the system can **automatically notify the appropriate first responders** via configurable alert mechanisms (e.g., webhooks, email, SMS, or 911 dispatch).
+When an emergency is detected, the system can **automatically notify the appropriate first responders** via configurable alert mechanisms

 ---